HenriWahl/dhcpy6d-jekyll/docs/documentation/config/dynamic_prefix.md

 dhcpy6d --message "prefix 2001:db8"
 ```

-This prefix snippet will be inserted wherever there is a **$prefix$** variable used in an address or prefix definition.
+This call only sends the message to the running dhcpyd and stops after finishing.
+The prefix snippet will be inserted
+wherever there is a **$prefix$** variable used in an address or prefix definition.

 ## The $prefix$ variable